lopezaly/OPI_new_product_development/README.md

 - Development and Strategy Soundness Evaluation
 - Recommendations

+The NPD team identifies Odorless Gel Polish as the strongest concept that would support the company's forecasted profits for 2022 is $9 million, and for 2023 the number is $21 million.

 This project was completed in collaboration with Aishwarya Suhas Bakre, Olimpia Mkrtchyan, Rosie Marcial, and Yishuang Tian.

 ![concept-3](https://github.com/lopezaly/OPI_new_product_development/blob/main/3.png)